jenniferroman/timed-quiz/README.md

 ![Quiz Screenshot](web-apis-homework.gif)

 ## Description
-Objective was to follow accessibility standards and improve search engine optimization.
+Objective was to ...
 This goal was achieved by:
   <ol>
   <li>;</li>
   <li>;</li>